 In 1686 the Oxford English Dictionary described “red herring,” a metaphor to draw pursuers off a track, as “the trailing or dragging of a dead Cat or Fox (and in case of necessity a Red-Herring) three or four miles…and then laying the Dogs on the scent…to attempt to divert attention from the real question.”
 I apply the term to quotes, allegedly by Churchill, which he never said—or if he did, was quoting somebody else.

 Hence my Red Herrings Appendix, updated herewith, for the new, expanded edition of my quotes book Churchill by Himself.
+Chapter references are to that book.
 “You could fill a book with what Winston Churchill didn’t say,” remarked his sometime colleague, Rab Butler.
 “It would be almost as long as one made up of genuine quotes.”
 Well, not quite; but fake quotes are a problem.
 And they keep coming at us on that daily cacophony of wisdom and foolishness, the World Wide Web.

 Without further ado, here we go.
 More “red herrings” will be added here as the list grows.
-(I do not dignify them with quote marks, since none can originate with Churchill.)
+(I do not dignify them with quotemarks, since none of these quotes originate with Churchill.)
 See also: “Churchillian Drift.”

 Accept or Change: Life can either be accepted or changed.
 If it is not accepted, it must be changed.
 If it cannot be changed, then it must be accepted. • No attribution.